How TikTok Is Democratising The Met Gala

 WHAT DO I WEAR AND ALSO SHOULD WE MAKE THIS A THING #nyc #metgalawall #metgala #fashion #nyfw #party #nycparty #metgala2021 #style #outfit♬ Coffee Shop - Late Night Luke

 Wunder and Tchiakpe are planning a watch party for the night, inviting their followers to join IRL as well as digitally, and creating a virtual Met Gala experience that anyone can take part in.
-And no, they’re not charging $30,000 per seat (£21,640) for theirs.
+(And no, they’re not charging $30,000 per seat for theirs.)

 But TikTok, a share-everything type of platform, couldn’t be more different from the uber-exclusive nature of the Met Gala.
 At the annual fashion benefit, phones are not allowed (though some enterprising guests have snuck them in and taken now-legendary photos that show more rule-breaking).
 Hell, until this year, Vogue had never live streamed the event in an effort to keep every aspect of the evening under lock and key.